Red Lantern Corps: Powers and abilities

 Red Lantern power rings are fueled by rage and force their wielder into a feral, mindless state that can only be cured by the Blood Lake of Ysmault.
 Like all Lantern Corps, the red power rings give their users the ability to fly at light speed and survive in deep space.
 Red Lanterns possess corrosive plasma-like blood capable of destroying the constructs and protective auras of other Lanterns.
-Furthermore, the red ring replaces its user's circulatory system and cannot be removed without killing them.
+The red ring replaces its user's circulatory system and cannot be removed without killing them.

 Other versions

 In the universe prior to the current one, groups managed to tap into the wellspring of power created by the Emotional Spectrum.
 In this universe, those who tapped into the red light were known as the Lightsmiths.

 Reception

 Critical reception for the Red Lantern Corps has been mixed.
 Their first appearance, during the Final Crisis event in 2008, was met with a mostly positive critical response.
 Jesse Schedeen, writing for IGN, remarked that "the Red Lanterns are an excellent addition to the increasingly crowded Lantern mythos."
 J. Montes, writing for Weekly Comic Book Review, noted that "The Red Lanterns are vicious and make the relentlessness of the Sinestro Corps almost wimpy by comparison."
 Likewise, Red Lantern Bleez's origin story, as told in Blackest Night: Tales of the Corps #2, received widespread praise, particularly for Eddy Barrows's artwork.

 Their solo series, launched in 2011 as part of the New 52, initially received a negative response.
 Most reviewers praised the artwork by Ed Benes and Miguel Sepulveda, while criticizing the weak plot, inconsistent characterization, and uneven pacing.